liaoguiqiu/Acopter_project/README.md

 # Acopter_project

 rotorcraft version 2.0
-this is a C/C++ autopolit project running on stm32 F407 (The UcosII is transfered to STM32) for:
+-This is a C/C++ autopolit project running on stm32 F407 (The UcosII is transfered to STM32) for:

 1 Reading data and do filter for Accelerometers,Gyros, Magnets, barometers,GPS,Ultrasound